 I know you haven’t heard from me for some time…I have been working hard together with my family to develop and launch an Artisan Coconut Ice Cream (exciting stuff for sure!)
 Yes, ice cream from coconuts developed in our kitchen at home and inspired by a simple pot of salted caramel.
 I wanted this post to reflect on some of the processes of getting ice cream from our kitchen to supermarkets around the world.

 Roughly 2 years after we made that first pot of salted caramel from Himalayan salt and coconut sugar, we finally did it!
-Hello, amazingly creamy, artisan, dairy free ice cream!
-(OK, it wasn’t as simple as that, but this post gives you the some of the “back story”.)
+Hello, amazingly creamy, artisan, dairy-free ice cream!
+(OK, it wasn’t as simple as that, but this post gives you some of the “back story”.)

 Just toasted coconut, Vanilla Bean Espresso, Tons of Cookies, Salted Caramel and Madagascan Vanilla Bean.
 From REAL INGREDIENTS…not flavours bought in bags, but the real deal!
 And to top it off, it is sweetened only with agave making it LOW GI.